fossxo/fossxo-gdd/source/technical-design/packaging.rst

 ..  [#autoconstants] See Inno Setup's *Auto Constants* feature for automatically
         selecting the correct directories to place files.
+..  [#getenv] Inno Setup's ``GetEnv`` preprocessor can get environmental
+        variables --- this is likely a useful way of passing data to Inno including the applications version number.
 ..  [#openra] OpenRA is an example of a game that uses AppImage.